SimplifyData/Cloud-Data-Warehouse-with-Redshift-AWS/README.md

 #### Project structure
 ``/`` <br>
-means its in the mainolder:
+means its in the main folder:

 * <b> /Data </b> - Folder to store data and ERD images``md``
 * <b> create_tables.py </b> - drops old tables (if exist) ad creates/recreates new tables